Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Acknoledgments

 \section{Acknoledgments}

-The author is indebted to CERN for organizing the INSS where the idea of this project was first sparked and acknowledges fruitful discussions with T.~Lux, E. Ramos-Casc\'on and P.~Barham, the help of J.~Migenda to install \texttt{SNEWPY} and \texttt{sntools} and the feedback on the manuscript from C.~Alt, S.~Dolan and S.~Julià-Farré.
+The author is grateful for reviewer comments that significantly enhanced the study.
+I acknowledge CERN for organizing the INSS where this project was sparked and I appreciate fruitful discussions with T.~Lux, E. Ramos-Casc\'on and P.~Barham as well as the feedback from C.~Alt, S.~Dolan, C.~Grimal-Bosch, S.~Julià-Farré and J.~Migenda.